Steel-Framed Modular Construction For High-Rise Hotels: What You Need To Know

 With a different set of regulations comes a different set of requirements and documents.
 On meeting the requirements, you get a seal of approval, that certifies the modules for installation.

 Sometimes, what is reviewed by one agency superimposes the other.
 For example, approving the fabrication of necessary modules is done by the state-level modular inspectors.
 The local building department is tasked with inspecting the guestroom’s accessibility or even electricity and plumbing.
 In other words, every calculation involving connections and capacities needs to pass through both reviewing agencies.
 This makes obtaining permits a lot more complex.
-Designers are now required to produce documents that suit the needs of both agencies.
+Designers now have to produce documents that suit the needs of both agencies.

 Experts predict that in the nearest future, there might be construction approaches with high productivity gains and reduced costs.
 Currently, the interest in steel-framed modular construction is primarily from the fact that this approach boasts of benefits like reduced cost and high quality.

-In Spite of the increase in the level of interest, high rise steel-framed modular construction is a very selective construction approach and might not suit specific building types.
+In Spite of the increase in the level of interest, high-rise steel-framed modular construction is a very selective construction approach and might not suit specific building types.